 The Science of Spring’s Green

-The purpose of this piece is to highlight the science behind the color change that occurs in spring foliage.
+ABOUT: This piece highlights the science behind the color change that occurs in spring foliage.
 During this season, new leaves have fewer chloroplasts, which absorb less light, resulting in brighter greens.
 As the chloroplasts increase within leaves over time and absorb more light, the leaves appear darker.
 Additionally, the cuticles and cell walls of leaves become thicker, contributing to the darkening effect.

 Previous